SZ-MEH-Lab/MEHTool_ArsenicGene_ROCkerModels/README.md

 singularity exec ROCker.sif ROCker filter -x input.blast -k model.rocker -o output.blast
 ```
 Where input.blast is the input search to be filtered in tabular BLAST format, **model.rocker is the ROCker model (eg. aioA.150.rocker.txt)**, and output.blast is the output file to be created in tabular BLAST format (you can use this file to do further analysis).
 For additional supported options, execute singularity exec ROCker.sif ROCker filter -h.

-If you want to know more infomation about ROCker, please read the paper at Nucleic Acids Res (https://doi.org/10.1093/nar/gkw900).